100+ Best Fundraising Ideas for Everyone in 2024

 48. Trick or Donation

-Sometimes, simplicity is the ultimate sophistication when it comes to fundraising.
-This Halloween fundraising idea is a twist on the most popular Halloween activity of them all: trick-or-treating.
+Sometimes, simple is better when it comes to raising funds.
+This Halloween fundraising idea is a twist on the most popular Halloween activity of them all: trick-or-treating!

-Mobilize a group of volunteers to knock on doors in your local community and ask: ‘trick or donation’.
-The more houses you visit, the more you can raise funds for your cause.
+Mobilize a group of young volunteers to knock on doors in your local community and ask: ‘Trick or donation.’
+The more houses you visit, the more you can raise funds for your cause!

 This works best for a nonprofit with strong ties to the community or a large number of committed volunteers.